 Corrections are not issued to update information that has become outdated since publication.

-Suspected errors shall be brought to the attention of the secretariat of the technical committee or subcommittee concerned.
-After confirmation by the secretariat and chair, if necessary in consultation with the project leader and P-members of the technical committee or subcommittee, the secretariat shall submit to the office of the CEO a proposal for correction, with an explanation of the need to do so.
+Suspected errors shall be brought to the attention of the secretariat of the committee concerned.
+After confirmation by the secretariat and Chair, if necessary in consultation with the Project Leader and P-members of the committee, the secretariat shall submit to the Office of the CEO a proposal for correction, with an explanation of the need to do so.

-The Chief Executive Officer shall decide, in consultation with the secretariat of the technical committee or subcommittee, and bearing in mind both the financial consequences to the organization and the interests of users of the publication, whether to publish a technical corrigendum (in IEC only) and/or a corrected version of the existing edition of the publication (see also 2.10.4).
+The Chief Executive Officer shall decide, in consultation with the secretariat of the committee, and bearing in mind both the financial consequences to the organization and the interests of users of the publication, whether to publish a technical corrigendum (in IEC only) and/or a corrected version of the existing edition of the publication (see also 2.10.4).
 The secretariat of the committee will then inform the members of the committee of the outcome.

 The corrections are mentioned in the Foreword of the corrected version.